San Giacomo degli Incurabili: History

 During the 17th century was active here also the surgeon Bernardino Genga, tho whom was intitled one Galleria inside the hospital.
 In 1780 Pius VI built the round-shaped room with Anatomical theatre in the Sala Lancisiana, named after the surgeon Giovanni Maria Lancisi.

 In 1815, Pius VII set here the new chair of Surgery of Università La Sapienza.
 Its first director was the surgeon Giuseppe Sisco.
 At his death in 1830, Sisco donated his books to the hospital, his surgical instruments and instituted a prize for students.
-In 1833 Paolo Maria Martinez donated 12 000 scudi to the hospital.
+In 1833 Paolo Maria Martinez donated 12 000 scudi to the hospital for sickbeds, as reported on an inscription in the Hospital itself.

 In the mid-19th century the Pope Gregory XVI made some major rebuilding work on the hospital structure, with the help of both public and personal economic funding.
 A number of donors enabled the Hospital to face the strong expenses of public health thanks to the properties they gave it during the centuries.
 Also in those years, the San Giacomo continued to host patients senza cercarsi l'età, la patria, la condizione, la religione del chiedente (without looking at the age, the country, the status, the religion of the petitioner).

 In the years following the Capture of Rome and the union of the City to the Kingdom of Italy in 1870, from 1896, the property of the Hospital was transferred to the Italian state-owned institution Pio Istituto di Santo Spirito e Ospedali Riuniti di Roma, the new owner of all the public Italian hospitals in Rome not owned by the Church.

 In the 20th century the hospital was still in full activity.
 At the end of the century, the building included the biggest Emergency department in the city center of Rome, that server an area of 400.000 residents and people who commute into the city center - but also a large number of tourists out of this number should be taken into account.

 On 21 December 1980, the Pope John Paul II visited the hospital.

 In October 2008, after 680 years of continuous activity, the hospital was abruptly closed by a regional law issued in August 2008 where the president of the Lazio region Piero Marrazzo was serving as Commissario ad acta.
 The Lazio region, the new owner of the palace after the city of Rome, is now discussing to open commercial activity in place of public hospitality.
 Since 2008, the noblewoman Oliva Salviati, descendant of the founder, claims to enforce the testament of his ancestor cardinal Anton Maria Salviati, who donated the building to the city under the strict condition of its use as a hospital: it followed a petition of 60.000 subscribers to keep active the hospital.